deeplearning4j/deeplearning4j/glossary.md

 ###<a name="binarization">Binarization</a>
 The process of transforming data in to a set of zeros and ones.
 An example would be gray-scaling an image by transforming a picture from the 0-255 spectrum to a 0-1 spectrum.

+###<a name="boltzmann">Boltzmann Machine</a>
+"A Boltzmann machine learns internal (not defined by the user) concepts that help to explain (that can generate) the observed data.
+These concepts are captured by random variables (called hidden units) that have a joint distribution (statistical dependencies) among themselves and with the data, and that allow the learner to capture highly non-linear and complex interactions between the parts (observed random variables) of any observed example (like the pixels in an image).
+You can also think of these higher-level factors or hidden units as another, more abstract, representation of the data.
+The Boltzmann machine is parametrized through simple two-way interactions between every pair of random variable involved (the observed ones as well as the hidden ones)." - [Yoshua Bengio](https://www.quora.com/What-is-an-intuitive-explanation-of-a-Boltzmann-machine)

 ### <a name="confusionmatrix">Confusion Matrix</a>
 Also known as an error matrix or contingency table.
 Confusions matrices allow you to see if your algorithm is systematically confusing two labels, by contrasting your net's predictions against a benchmark.